Prepare for Winter Germ Season: Essential Supplies for Health

-Currently, we have the following essential supplies and equipment IN-STOCK and available for IMMEDIATE shipping/delivery:
+Currently, we have the following essential winter germ season supplies IN-STOCK and available for IMMEDIATE shipping/delivery.

 - Face masks:

-- Portable Victory Electrostatic Disinfection Sprayer Systems (Backpack and Handheld Units)
+- Portable Victory Electrostatic Disinfection Sprayer Systems (Backpack and handheld units now in stock!)

 - Hand wipes (individual to-go packets and soft flip top packages)